jeffkitson-music/holidates/README.md

 # :date: Holidates
 Calculate moving holidays during the academic year in Google Sheets/Google Apps Script.
-Intended for teachers using GSheets to plan the next year's events.
+Particularly intended for teachers using GSheets to plan the next year's events.

 ## :pencil2: About
 *"Wait...when is Easter?*"